BOOMBERT/Tic-Tac-Toe/README.md

-# Tic-tac-toe game
+# Tic-Tac-Toe game

 Simple tic-tac-toe game for 2 players written in python for playing in the terminal.

 ## Run Locally